DeepanshuProgrammer/GeeksforGeeks/README.md

 In, that there is a section named "Problem of the Day", where you can get a new question daily at 12:00 A.M.
 You have to solve the problem and by completing and claiming the awesome tshirt.
 Awesome Hamper And Tshirt

 compiling it, you gain a "Geek Bit".
 You can exchange this "Geek Bit" into various gifts, swags as well as learning opportunities.
 You can exchange it in T-Shirts, Bags, Different Vouchers, Courses, Off-Passes etc. There are many more swags into it.
-The swags are very awesome..
+The swags are very awesome....